Brethren, today we’re discussing a very controversial topic that I know many people have strong views against/for.

 One of the main principles upon which Freemasonry is founded is equality.

-Freemasons have always been advocates for all kind of equality – racial, social etc. Theoretically, this means that homosexuals should be accepted by Freemasonry.
+Freemasons have always been advocates for all kinds of equality – racial, social, etc. Theoretically, this means that homosexuals should be accepted by Freemasonry.

-It is never mentioned in Freemasonry and a member is never asked about his sexual orientation.
+It is never mentioned in Freemasonry and a member is never asked about his sexual orientation in his investigation.